ChrisKarle/AliOS/PORTING.md

 ```
 This function is called by the kernel before a task is run for the first time.
 Technically, the task is running but the kernel is just about call the task's
 fx(arg) function.
-Depending on the architecture, the kernel will start a
+Depending on the architecture, the kernel may start a
 task with the kernel locked, and this callback can be used to unlock the
 kernel before the task is officially run.